artumont/EcommerceDocker/README.md

 A simple e-commerce platform built to demonstrate Docker containerization and Kubernetes load balancing.

+(it is semi-broken but it worked for testing and learning basic kubernetes)

 ## Features

 - RESTful API for product management